Toma-Shops-2025/MyPartsRunner247/AI_DRIVER_TRAINING_SCRIPTS.md

 5. Download in 1080p

 ### **Step 3: Integration (1 hour)**
-1. Upload videos to MyPartsRunner
+1. Upload videos to MY-RUNNER.COM
 2. Add to driver dashboard
 3. Test on mobile devices
 4. Launch with new drivers